Emanuel Lukanov: Playing career

-2005-2010 Nuova Verolese Calcio A.S.D., Brescia, Italy

 Coach career

-In July 2010, Lukanov began working as a coach at the Youth Academy of the Cherno More (Varna).
-In October of that year he was recruited as an assistant of Stefan Genov in the first team.
-He worked for 7 years as assistant coach of the Cherno More, and during this period he also assisted Nikola Spassov, Adalbert Zafirov and Georgi Ivanov.
+In July 2010, Lukanov began working as a coach at the Youth Academy of the Cherno More.
+In October that year he was recruited as an assistant of Stefan Genov in the first team.
+He worked for 7 years as assistant coach of the Cherno More, and during this period he also assisted Nikola Spasov, Adalbert Zafirov and Georgi Ivanov.

-On December 31, 2016, Lukanov finished a coaching course and obtained a UEFA PRO license.
+On 31 December 2016 Lukanov finished a coaching course and obtained a UEFA PRO license.
 In September 2017, he was confirmed as a senior coach of the Cherno More, replacing Georgi Ivanov's resignation.

-In July 2018 INTER Academy made their first INTER Academy Camp in Bulgaria and Emanuel Lukanov was one of the coaches.
+In July 2018 INTER Academy made their first INTER Academy Camp in Bulgaria and he was one of the coaches.

-In November 2018 he became part of the coach team of Ivaylo Petev in Al-Qadsiah, Arabia Saudi.
+In November 2018 he became part of the coach team of Ivaylo Petev in Saudi club Al-Qadsiah.